 SID Vehicle Displays & Interfaces 2019

 Modern automotive displays may be sensitive to static content, which remains as an undesired effect of either temporary vanishing or being a static ghost image within the refreshed content.
 Therefore, there is a development of measurement procedures to quantize the degree of image sticking [1- 6].
-Different aspects of these methods as the grey level dependencies or the importance of a temp-oral alignment were considered in [7].
+Different aspects of these methods as the grey level dependencies or the importance of a temporal alignment were considered in [7].
 But the mathematically necessary separation of unavoidable initial non-uniformities and the actual image sticking was excluded in that research.

 This contribution concentrates on the performance of two selected image sticking evaluation methods [5, 6] from the automotive community and [1] for reference.
 After briefly introducing the three methods, this contribution focusses on their capability of separating initial non-uniformities from the actual sticking image effect of the target display.
 Therefore, a mathematical analysis, which is based on a simple but physically motivated sticking image model, is performed.
 Based on that, an additional non-uniformity correction is proposed.
 This additional correction has a positive influence on the precision but a negative influence on the measurement time of the fastest measurement method [6].
 Thus, we propose a workflow, that decides based on the properties of the DUT whether the correction is necessary or not.
 All conclusions are supported by simulations and validated using measurement results of a randomly chosen non-uniform automotive LC display.

-The aim of this paper is on the one hand to quantize the mathematical influence of the methods and on the other hands to suggest a workflow, which utilizes an existing method and optimizes its application with respect to precision and overall measurement time.
+The aim of this paper is on the one hand to quantize the mathematical influence of the methods and on the other hand to suggest a workflow, which utilizes an existing method and optimizes its application with respect to precision and overall measurement time.

 Authors: I. Rotscholl; U. Krüger